SDFIdk/ea-modelling-tools-java/README.md

 Find the process id of the Enterprise Architect process using the [tasklist](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/tasklist) command: `TASKLIST /V /FO CSV /NH /FI "IMAGENAME eq EA.exe"`.
 Provide that process id as option `-eapid` to the main class you want to run.

-Use an application directly by invoking
+Use an application directly by navigating to the folder containing the tools and invoking a script:

 ```
-%EAMT_HOME%\bin\script-name.bat
+cd %EAMT_HOME%
+bin\script-name.bat
 ```

-on a command line, e.g.
+e.g.

 ```
-%EAMT_HOME%\bin\export-scripts.bat
+bin\export-scripts.bat
 ```

 The options will be shown in the output.
 For most scripts, one of the options is `-eapid`, use the process id identified with the `tasklist` command as described above.